Liam Dann: Why the Bear market is the real deal this time

 Markets all over the world this week slumped below the key threshold (a 20 per cent fall) required to earn the grizzly moniker.

-Technically it's the second time they've have hit that threshold since Covid hit.
+Technically it's the second time they've hit that threshold since Covid hit.

 Markets crashed in to bear territory in March 2020.
 But that slump was so short-lived it failed to dent the bullish investor culture that had grown up on years of unrelenting growth.